sy2002/QNICE-FPGA/README.md

   cd demos
   ../assembler/asm q-tris.asm
   ```
-  Transfer it via your terminal program using Monitor's `M L` command sequence
+  Transfer the resulting `q-tris.out` via your terminal program using
-  and start Q-TRIS using `C R` and the address `8000`.
+  Monitor's `M L` command sequence and start Q-TRIS using `C R` and the
+  address `8000`.

 Programming in Assembler
 ------------------------